crywolfe/usus/ssl_rails_documentation.md

 ```
 # The following code needs to be added to the very top of the config.ru file
-# Need to require openssl, webrick and webrick/https

-require 'openssl' # Openssl is needed to implement the Secure Sockets Layer protocols.
+require 'openssl' # Needed to implement the Secure Sockets Layer protocols.
 require 'webrick' # Needed to configure WEBrick
-require 'webrick/https' # Needed to configure WEBrick as an https server
+require 'webrick/https' # Needed to configure WEBrick as an HTTPS server
 ```

-Now that the contents of the openssl, webrick and https ruby files are available in this application, the application is ready to create the HTTPS server.
-To do so, one only needs to do two things.
+Now that the contents of the openssl, webrick and HTTPS ruby files are available in this application, the application is ready to create the HTTPS server.
+To do so, one needs to take two steps.
 (1) enable SSL, and
 (2) provide an SSL certificate name.